 I really like to travel.

 Parking in San Sebastian is really strict.
 The only place you can park for free (to my knowledge) is off Avenida de tolosa.
-You'll need to pay around 1.25EUR to take a bus into proper city centre, but it's worth it when all day parking in San Sebastian can run you 15-20EUR a day. about 10 years ago
+You'll need to pay around 1.25EUR to take a bus into proper city centre, but it's worth it when all day parking in San Sebastian can run you 15-20EUR a day. over 10 years ago

 I live in Budapest and I haven't experienced a single problem.
 To my knowledge, I haven't heard about it entering the Danube (it was a threat, but after heavy rains; it stopped moving, the biggest threat is said to be airborne when it turns to dust, but it is in a village quite far from the city).
 I have been drinking my tap water, eating out, and carrying about with business.
 I don't know anyone, Hungarian or foreigner, who is terribly afraid; seems to just be tourists, really. over 9 years ago